lukpoex/react-headless-accordion/README.md

 I thank you in advance for your contribution to this project.

 ## License
 MIT Licensed.
-Copyright (c) Lewhe Onesine 2022.
+Copyright (c) Pavlo Markiyan 2022.